manbeardgames/manbeardgames-site-builder/source/tutorials/2d-camera.md

 {
     get
     {
-        //  If a change is detected, update matraces before
+        //  If a change is detected, update matrices before
         //  returning value
         if(_hasChanged)
         {